-Trust issues: Users more gullible when they customize their technology
+Cheery robots may make creepy companions, but could be intelligent assistants (Update)

 Both companion and assistant robots will likely find roles in hospitals and retirement homes to assist senior citizens with the physical, mental and emotional challenges of growing old, he added.

 "In the future, we might see robots working in the healthcare system to provide senior citizens with physical assistance and emotional support in the comfort of their own homes," said Sundar.
-"Therefore, it''s becoming more important to understand how we can promote healthy communications between senior citizens and robots."
+"Therefore, it's becoming more important to understand how we can promote healthy communications between senior citizens and robots."

 The researchers recruited 51 senior citizens at a central Pennsylvania retirement home.
-The participants were assigned to one of four conditions—— playful assistant robot, serious assistant robot, playful companion robot and serious companion robot.
+The participants were assigned to one of four conditions—playful assistant robot, serious assistant robot, playful companion robot and serious companion robot.

-Participants were told that the robot, which was— about 4 feet tall and is equipped with a robotic arm, , web camera and screen,—was either a companion or an assistant.
+Participants were told that the robot—about 4 feet tall and equipped with a robotic arm, web camera and screen—was either a companion or an assistant.
 They used a smartphone to tell the robot to approach.
 The robot would then approach and say hello to the participant.
-Two vocal recordings were used to manipulate the robot's demeanor of the robot.
-The higher- pitched voice was considered more playful.
+Two vocal recordings were used to manipulate the robot's demeanor.
+The higher-pitched voice was considered more playful.
 The serious voice had limited changes in inflection and tone.

 After the interaction was over, the robot moved back to its original position and the participants then filled out a questionnaire on the interaction.